The PSAT Exam

 The SAT and ACT are both standardized tests used in college admissions.
 Most colleges will accept scores from either test.

 Want practice?
-Khan Academy is an outstanding resource that partners with College Board to provide test prep for the SAT (see flyer below).
+Khan Academy is an outstanding resource that partners with College Board to provide test prep for the SAT.
 You can also try March2Success for practice tests and flashcards.
 A local resource is Sylvan Learning.
 They offer free practice tests several Saturdays during the year and a powerful online test prep tool where you can take practice tests, see your score immediately, then go question-by-question to get a tutorial on the ones you missed.
-To get a login to use this free resource, you will need to stop by the Sylvan Learning Center at 1105 University Drive East, Suite 104.
+To get a login to use this free resource, contact the Sylvan Learning Center, 1105 University Drive East, Suite 104.

 Online registration is available on the website indicated below.
 Be sure to select colleges to send your scores to; this is part of the cost of the test.